chaomingd/front-toolkit/packages/babel-plugin-jsx-style-px-to-rem/README.md

   'collapse-animation',
 ];

+/**
+ *
-// 这个函数可以直接导入如 `import { createShouldTransformFunctionWithIgnoreClassNames } from 'babel-plugin-jsx-style-px-to-rem'`
+ * This function can be directly imported as `import createShouldTransformFunctionWithIgnoreClassNames } from 'babel-plugin-jsx-style-px-to-rem'
+*/
 function createShouldTransformFunctionWithIgnoreClassNames(ignoreClassNames: Array<
   | string
   | {